 Proving your hernia mesh claim is not as simple as linking your injuries to the hernia mesh product.
 Your product liability attorney must satisfy several elements to prevail in a hernia mesh lawsuit.
 But even then -- the manufacturer (or other defendant) will aggressively try to defend itself.

 Here, the hard questions about proving a hernia mesh caused your injuries, and receiving fair and just compensation are addressed.
-Some questions you can expect answers to on this page include:
+We will discuss key things to know before filing a hernia mesh lawsuit, including:

 - 1. What are the types of defective product claims you can make in a lawsuit?

 - 1.1 What are defectively manufactured medical devices?

 - 1.2 What are defectively designed medical devices?